 Usage Data includes information about how you use our Website and services.

 As a general matter, you can browse the Website without submitting Identity and Contact Data to us.
 However, there are a number of circumstances in which you may need to provide us with your Personal Data.
-The following lists the most common ways in which we collect your Personal Data.
+The following lists several ways in which we may collect your Personal Data.

-• In conjunction with processing your grant applications;
+- In conjunction with the Foundation’s processing your grant applications;

-• In conjunction with your employment inquiries or applications;
+- In conjunction with any employment inquiries or applications you may make to the Foundation;

-• In conjunction with any verification of your account information;
+- In conjunction with any verification to the Foundation of your account information;

 In some circumstances we may anonymize your Personal Data (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice to you.